-The workshop is held in the village of Tembeh, which is 15 minutes outside of Yogyakarta.
+Our community batik workshop is held in the village of Tembeh.
 When you arrive you will be greeted by the batik teacher and offered a cup of tea or coffee.
 The Batik workshop starts with a brief history of batik and the symbolism of the images used in the design.
 This is a hands on event and examples of batik cloth are used to illustrate the different points.

 After learning about the history of batik you are shown how batik is produced.
 The teacher takes you through the whole production cycle from drawing the initial design, applying the wax to fabric and finally process of dying and then drying the fabric.
 Once you have seen how batik is produced you finally get a chance to create your own piece of batik.
 This is the hardest and most fun part of the workshop.